 Target Audience Healthcare professionals, academics, researchers, decision makers, librarians, information specialists, and Evidence Synthesis Ireland fellows and teaching faculty who would like to learn more about the process of searching for studies for systematic reviews and other evidence syntheses.

-Prerequisites A basic knowledge of searching databases such as MEDLINE/ syntheses.
+Prerequisites A basic knowledge of searching databases such as MEDLINE/ specialist to identify studies for evidence syntheses.

 PubMed;